 The idea for this blog post originated somewhere in my brain after I had read Stephen King’s On Writing and before I stumbled across a particular article on writers and money.
 In other words, some time in the past five to ten years.

 A couple weeks back, I found a link to THIS ARTICLE on another author’s blog.
-It is a lengthy post about money and writers, and it is excellent.
+“Unasked for Advice to New Writers About Money,” it is a lengthy post about money and writers, and it is excellent.
 It’s entertaining and humorous, which is important when you are trying to talk to artistic types about their finances.
 It is also wonderfully practical and wise.
 If you are a writer or an author (full-time, part-time, just-started, old-hat, self-pubbed, or query-sending), I would love for you to read it.
 Something in it may be the advice that you really need, right now.

 And while I thoroughly enjoyed the laughs and the refresher on the financial front, this article also got me thinking about a theme of my own writing life: being a mom/writer.
 You see, among the advice that John Scalzi (in the article) gives us, he tells us not to quit our day job and to marry someone who can support us (financially and otherwise).
 Sure, he got a lot of flack for suggesting that people marry for money (which is not as simple as the naysayers suggest), but the point is to set yourself up, if possible, to make very little money from writing and to work very hard at it.
 In the end, though, I found myself resonating most with the one comment from a woman who sort of suspected that his advice wouldn’t work as well for “girls.”